 Renegade: A Mass Effect/Command and Conquer Crossover

-Smoke billowed from the rents in the house-sized tank she crouched upon, half-a-dozen gaping wounds blasted in the massive beast's armored hide.
+Smoke billowed from the half-dozen gaping wounds in the house-sized tank she crouched upon.
 The heat and fire boiling from the death-wounds masked her from thermal sensors, and the element zero core of the monster hid her from eezo scanners.
-She clutched her Werewolf close to her chest, trying to keep her breathing under control.
+She clutched her Werewolf rifle close to her chest, trying to keep her breathing under control.
 Rounds skipped off the tank's bulk, but the fire was suppressive, not directed.
 The batarians didn't know how many Marines were down the street, and were reluctant to advance.

 That was good news for First Lieutenant Shepard.
 After all, it was just her now.

-She peered down the street, and the clusters of camera nodes on the helmet displayed a high-resolution holographic image on the inside of her helmet.
+She peered down the street, and the clusters of microcamera nodes on the helmet displayed a high-resolution wraparound image to her.
 The helmet's flat, angular, metallic surface belied the detail and clarity she could see, but that detail and clarity simply told her how outmatched she was.
 Shepard could count dozens of enemy element zero cores and power sources out there as they massed for an attack.
 They were preparing for the charge that would let them bypass the last defensive wall and overrun Elysium.

 Shepard peered over the tank's turret, and saw both of the deformed cannons extending from the massive vehicle's turret.
 The top of the tank had been gutted by overhead fire from the artillery, and the crew inside had burned alive as they'd fought to keep the tank operational.
 Debris choked the avenue, ruined vehicles and piled chunks of building cutting off access routes for ground vehicles, but providing perfect cover for an infantry advance.